WutthipatBook/Kata-CVM-Cofunc-TDX/README.md

 Run the script `scripts/run_finra.sh`.
 This script executes FINRA application with different runtimes and outputs the latencies to the `log` directory.
 The end-to-end application latencies and the optimization of CoFunc compared with Kata-CVM can be found in `plots/finra.txt`.

-Before running the experiments, the `log` and `plots` directories contain the expected results generated on the authors' machine.
+Before running the experiments, the `plots` directories contain the expected results generated on the authors' machine.
 New experiments will overwrite these data.